(August 25, 1916 - August 4, 2003)

 Written by science writer, Billy Woodward

-Jonas Salk and Albert Sabin became famous for developing the polio vaccine, but Frederick Robbins, Thomas Weller, and John Enders earned scientists' recognition, receiving the Nobel Prize for Medicine in 1954.
+Jonas Salk and Albert Sabin became famous for developing the polio vaccine, but Frederick Robbins, Thomas Weller, and John Enders earned scientists' recognition, receiving the Nobel Prize for Medicine in 1954 for doing the basic research that helped make the vaccine possible.

 Vaccines are Ubiquitous & Omnipresent Throughout Our Lives